 As recent reports about the technical and social challenges of self-driving cars make clear, we are still in the teenage years of autonomy.
 Even Waymo — with more than 10 million miles of autonomous driving data and undoubtedly the biggest head start — has acknowledged that level-5 autonomy is decades away.

 Yes, but: Excessive focus on the distant self-driving future obscures how the same types of technology that will make it possible, such as computer vision and machine learning, are already improving road safety today.

 Of the AV industry’s early breakthroughs, many have involved testing along fixed routes and in optimal weather conditions.
 But to achieve 99.9% reliability, it's estimated that autonomous driving systems will need 200 billion miles of autonomous driving data, accumulated in a variety of speeds, weather conditions and levels of traffic density.
 Developers are still a ways from reaching that point.

-Even still, key safety technologies are already improving safety and laying the groundwork for full autonomy:
+Even still, key safety technologies are already making cars safer and laying the groundwork for full autonomy driving technology:

 - Computer vision can gauge driver attention for handoff challenges with assisted driving systems.